 After being diagnosed with Stage II hormone positive breast cancer, I became eager to learn much more about breast cancer and how this diagnosis would affect my life and my family’s lives.
 I’ve read dozens of books, listened to hours of podcasts (these are my favorites), and consumed the latest news reports on breast cancer to keep up with developments in the field.
 Point being—consuming high quality content around breast cancer is important to me and I found books about breast cancer to be a highly valuable resource as I navigated treatment and life after treatment.

-These are the top four books for breast cancer patients that I would recommend to anyone who has been recently diagnosed with breast cancer.
+These are the top four best books for breast cancer patients that I would recommend to anyone who has been recently diagnosed with breast cancer.